INVESTOR HREDD PRECISION TOOLS

 [7] Click here for Rainforest Alliance’s response to the allegations.

-Gender awareness for a certification program means that the scheme recognizes the trauma women face and develops ways of creating trust with women and girls facing a high risk of Gender-Based Violence and Harassment (GBVH).
-To gain insight into whether a scheme’s auditing procedures are gender-aware and capable of gaining the trust of female rights holders, investors and companies can ask whether the scheme:
+Gender awareness for a certification program means that the scheme recognizes the trauma women face and develops ways of creating trust with women and girls facing a high risk of gender-based violence and harassment (GBVH).
+To understand whether a scheme’s auditing procedures are gender-aware and capable of gaining the trust of female rights holders, investors and companies can find out whether the scheme:

 • Provides that the interviews be conducted privately.